Transport & Tours for the Uists & Benbecula

 Day-trip to North Uist from Skye:

-Cruises from Uig (Isle of Skye) to North Uist and/or the Isle of Harris are available on certain days from early May to October.
+Cruises from Uig (Isle of Skye) to North Uist and/or the Isle of Harris are available on certain days from April to October.
 Book your tickets at the Caledonian MacBrayne ferry office in Uig (tel: 01470 542219).
-View Calmac cruises brochure.
+View Calmac day cruises.

 Car hire, bike hire, taxis: